mvolkmann/blog/src/web-dev-tips.md

 1. Wrap a `g` element around groups of children that need to be positioned or manipulated as a group.
-1. End with `</svg>`.
 1. Add a CSS rule for the `svg` element that defines its actual `width` and `height`.

 The color of lines, paths, and shapes can be specified using the CSS `stroke`, `stroke-width`, and `fill` properties.

-The following example demonstrates all the commonly used SVG elements.
+The following example demonstrates all of the commonly used SVG elements.

 {% include "_svg.html" %}